Dinaric Alps > Velika Kapela GROUP > Bijele and Samarske stijene

 Mountain shelter/hut “Miroslav Hirc” (1,280 m), on Bijele stijene 1 minute from mountain hut “Bijele stijene”.
 Open all the time.
 No electricity.
 Water by nearby mountain hut.
 Can take up to 25 people.

-2. Accomodation in the vicinity of the mountain:
+2. Accommodation in the vicinity of the mountain:

 Contact persons are Damir Gross, ++385 1 3733513, ++385 1 4808215, ++385 91 5752824 or Vlado Horvat, ++385 1 3778696, ++385 1 3394242

 Mountain Hut Jancarica (1,236 m).
 This is a wooden hut with electricity, kitchen and bedroom for cca 18 person.
-A well with filtered wated stands by the hut.
-It is not supplied and usually is locked, keys are being kept by maintainers Mountaneering club “Bijele stijene” from Mrkopalj.
+A well with filtered water stands by the hut.
+It is not supplied and usually is locked, keys are being kept by maintainers Mountaineering club “Bijele stijene” from Mrkopalj.
 If you plan to use the house you should contact Branko Blažević: ++385 51 833248, ++385 51 833063.

-Next to Jancarica Hut is a small, all the time open, wooden cottage/shelter with place for 7 person and a small stove.
-No previous arrangements necessary for this shelter.
+Next to Jancarica Hut is a small, all the time open, wooden cottage/shelter with places for 7 persons and a small stove.
+No previous arrangements are necessary for this shelter.

 Mountain House „Bijele stijene", in Tuk Mrkopaljski (875 m) 3 1/2 hours away from Samarske stijene.
-This is a solid structure situated in village itself, just by the main road.
-It has electricity, water, and kitchen with dishes to choose.
+This is a solid structure situated in the village itself, just by the main road.
+It has electricity, water, and a kitchen with dishes to choose from.
 Around 52 persons can find accommodation here (in 10 small rooms and more dormitories).

 Mountain House „Klek“, (at exactly 1,000 m alt.), It is situated on a small ridge south of Klek´s summit - 20 minutes away from it.
 It was built in 1958.
 Nice views from the house.
 Open on weekend all year round.
 It has around 40 sleeping places, water supply and electricity.
 Contact persons are Damir Gross, ++385 47 531206, Miljenko Pavesic ++385 47 522384 (situation 2004); 6-7 hours away from Bijele stijene.